yokalen/my-pet-app/README.md

 **Tech used:** HTML, CSS, JavaScript, EJS

 I built a full-stack web application using the Model-View-Controller (MVC) architecture pattern.
 For the server-side programming, I chose Node.js with Express and for the database, I utilized MongoDB.
 To enable image upload functionality, I integrated Multer into my application.
-Additionally, I used Bootstrap for the user interface.
+Additionally, I used Bootstrap and EJS for the user interface.

 The MVC pattern allowed me to effectively separate my application's data, user interface, and control logic into three separate components: models, views, and controllers.
 By using Node.js with Express, I was able to develop a lightweight and flexible server-side framework that allowed me to quickly build my web application.
 MongoDB, on the other hand, offered a flexible and scalable NoSQL database that can store large amounts of data.